 As a Non-Profit Company, AfrikaBurn has a two-tiered governance structure consisting of Members and Directors.
 AfrikaBurn’s Memorandum of Incorporation (or founding documents) clearly and legally define the organisation’s purpose and object – both of which explicitly include the core principles of Communal Effort, Participation, Civic Responsibility, Immediacy, Decommodification, Gifting, Leaving No Trace, Radical Inclusion, Radical Self-Reliance, Radical Self-Expression and Each One Teach One.

-In some ways, the Members could be compared to shareholders of a “regular” company.
-Members broadly exercise their duties and powers in general meetings or annual general meetings.
-For example, Members have the obligation and power to appoint and remove Directors, appoint or remove other Members, or amend the founding documents of the company (only if necessary).
-They have the obligation to ensure that appointed Members and Directors are fulfilling the purpose and object as defined in the MOI and additional duties as agreed from time to time.
+The Members could be compared to shareholders of a public or private company in some ways.
+Members broadly exercise their duties and powers in general meetings or Annual General Meetings.
+For example, Members have the obligation and power to appoint and remove directors, appoint or remove other members, or amend the founding documents of the company (only if necessary).
+They have the obligation to ensure that appointed Members and Directors are fulfilling the purpose and object as defined in the MOI and such other things as agreed from time to time.

-However, there are two key areas in which Members are very different to shareholders of a “regular” for profit company:
+However, there are two key areas in which Members are very different to shareholders of a public or private for-profit company:

 Candidates from all walks of life, backgrounds and interests are encouraged to apply; however, existing Members will be firmly guided by the above requirements when considering a nomination.

 Members are not paid for their service.
-They provide their time voluntarily and free-of-charge.
+They provide their time voluntarily and free-of-

 Click here for a list of Current Members with contact details, Founding Members and past Members.
 AfrikaBurn and its participants are grateful for their passion, contribution and love.

 AfrikaBurn is required to have a minimum 3 Directors and a maximum of 7 Directors.
 Directors either come forward voluntarily or are nominated by the AfrikaBurn community at large.
 Any person involved in our greater community may nominate someone to become a Director and nominations are always welcome.
-Nominations must be submitted to existing Members by at least two months prior to the AGM, however for 2019, Director nominations are due by Close of Business on Friday, 4 January 2019.
-Application packs must be requested no later than 14 December 2018.
+Nominations are open all year round, but must be submitted to existing Members by at least two months prior to the annual AGM at the end of October in order to be considered for voting at that AGM.

 In order to be eligible to become a Director, and in order to remain a Director, a candidate must fulfil the following minimum requirements: